yahoo/OneMobileSDK-releases-android/SDK CHANGELOG.md

 Unreleased
 ----------
+- Fixed reporting of empty vcid and mpid
+- Made beon button not clickable when url is not present
 - Added auto update of testApp
 - Fixed tests
 - Implemented reading hard and soft timeouts from MS response